-- Maintains professional ties with other service organizations, boards, and/or committees for the benefit of the program.
+- Maintains professional ties with other service organizations/boards/committees for the benefit of the program.

 - Completes necessary administrative duties (paperwork, etc.) timely and accurately.

-- Assists with grants in collaboration with the Vice President and Director of Grants.
+- Assists with grants in collaboration with the Director of Grants.

-- Supports, promotes and adheres to Catholic Charities’ vision, mission, values and Code of Ethics.
+- Promotes and adheres to Catholic Charities’ vision, mission, values and Code of Ethics.

 - Uses creativity and innovation in program development and service delivery.